Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 - Guest post pitches

-The key is platform-native adaptation.
+Platform-native adaptation matters.
 Don't just copy-paste your blog post to LinkedIn.
 Extract the most compelling insight and write it as a standalone post with a hook, story, and takeaway.

 Each derivative piece drives back to the pillar.
 The pillar captures organic search traffic.
 The system compounds.

-This is your unfair advantage over bigger competitors.
+This is your edge over bigger competitors.

 Product-led content puts your product front and center by showing it solving specific problems.
 Not abstract marketing claims.
 Actual demonstrations.